ScilifelabDataCentre/pathogens-portal/content/svenska/share-data.md

 ## Share data in a public repository

-Publish your COVID-19 & Pandemic Preparedness research data to make it available for the rest of the research community.
+Publish your infectious disease and pandemic preparedness data to make it available for the rest of the research community.
 The data should be deposited in a public repository together with descriptive metadata.
 For many biological datatypes, there are international databases that can be considered de facto standards.

 The [European Bioinformatics Institute (EBI)](https://www.ebi.ac.uk/) hosts many different international data repositories which should be used if appropriate.
 For data types where no suitable international repository is available, your data can be deposited to the [SciLifeLab Data Repository](https://scilifelab.se/data/repository) which is run by the SciLifeLab Data Centre (submissions accepted from all life science researchers in Sweden).